Cyber Safety Guide for Schools

 Our cyber safety programs for primary and high school students take a positive, resilience-based approach, demonstrating skills that are linked to the Australian Curriculum and key areas of social and emotional learning.
 Our performances empower students to be responsible, respectful and compassionate digital citizens, who seek help in response to negative online experiences and look after each other online.

 Our cyber safety school programs cover topics such as cyberbullying, help-seeking, digital literacy, privacy, exposure to inappropriate content, grooming, unwanted contact and respectful online interactions.
-Each live performance is followed by a discussion with the students and is supported by a suite of curriculum-aligned classroom resources.
+Each live performance is followed by a discussion with the students and is supported by a suite of classroom resources linked to key areas of the curriculum, including Digital Literacy, Personal and Social Capability, Ethical Understanding and Health and Physical Education.

 Brainstorm Productions is endorsed by the eSafety Commissioner as a Trusted eSafety Provider.
 This means teachers can trust us to deliver content that is up-to-date, based on current research and delivered to a high standard.